aaronallen8455/breakpoint/README.md

 # Breakpoint

-The ability to set breakpoints in a program can be an extremely valuable debugging tool.
-While GHCi has built-in support for setting breakpoints, it suffers from several critical limitations:
+The ability to set breakpoints in a program can provide valuable insights when debugging.
+While GHCi has built-in support for setting breakpoints, it is not actively maintained and suffers from several critical limitations:
 - It's prohibitively buggy when used with concurrent programs, such as web servers.
 - Breakpoints can only be set in interpreted code.
 - Occasionally it simply doesn't work at all.